mundyreimer/mundyreimer.github.io/_posts/2020-12-15-free-energy-principle.md

 [^19]:  Indeed, addressing the aforementioned problems is where I think a paper like Andrews shines, drawing from the literature of both [Barandiaran](https://xabier.barandiaran.net/research/) and [Chemero](https://uc.academia.edu/TonyChemero).
 They go over the various types of models that exist in the realm of science and explain each with respect to their pros and cons.
 They essentially explain how the FEP fits into this entire taxonomy.
 Also tangential note, but Tony Chemero was a former cognitive science professor of mine when I attended [Eötvös Loránd University](https://en.wikipedia.org/wiki/E%C3%B6tv%C3%B6s_Lor%C3%A1nd_University) in Budapest, Hungary.
 My friends [Brian Rivera](https://www.researchgate.net/profile/Brian-Rivera-3) and [Mark Wang](https://www.linkedin.com/in/markkwang) introduced him to me.
 Not only did I think he had an incredibly hip hairstyle at the time, but his friendly demeanor even extended to when I randomly bumped into him years later via [Twitter](https://twitter.com/tonychemero) and he offered to help me when it came to grad school applications (even after reminding me that I rejected his offer of doing a PhD with him to his face back when I was a cheeky little undergrad 😅).

 [^20]:  Apparently, this seems to be eliminated in the quantum mechanical version of the action principle (*note to self to expand on this*)

+[^21]:  Oleg Solopchuk has two really good posts on more applicable process models that use the Free Energy framework.
+The first being his [Tutorial on Active Inference](https://medium.com/@solopchuk/tutorial-on-active-inference-30edcf50f5dc) and the second his [Intuitions on predictive coding and the free energy principle](https://medium.com/@solopchuk/intuitions-on-predictive-coding-and-the-free-energy-principle-3fc5bcedc754).
+Each of them are accompanied by a graphics + a nice derivation of the mathematics.